Skip to main content

 What happens when my eSIM data runs out?

-You can top up directly through the provider's app (Airalo and Holafly both support this).
+You can top up directly through the provider's app (Saily and Holafly both support this).
 Some providers also offer auto-renewal.
 If you don't top up, you simply lose data connectivity but can still use WiFi.